-You may be able to sue the reviewer (if you can find them), but you need to be careful.
-Certain states, including California, have laws that punish you if you are a seller and retaliate against a reviewer.
-And the platform may be upset with you as well and remove your account.
+You may be able to sue the reviewer for defamation if you can find them, but you need to be careful.
+Certain states, including California, have laws that punish you if you are a business owner and retaliate against a reviewer.
+The platform may be upset with you as well and remove your account.
 Before you choose to go to the time and expense of suing the customer, strongly consider a brief consultation with an attorney to see if it's worth the effort.

 Let's start with Amazon.
-Amazon began as an online bookstore.
-Now you can buy virtually anything under the sun through Amazon.
+Amazon began as an online bookstore, but now you can buy pretty much anything under the sun through Amazon.

 If You're a Buyer

 If you have a dispute with Amazon, you can sue it, but only in a court in King County, Washington.
-And you waive any right to a jury trial.
-That makes filing a lawsuit in most cases impractical at best — a lawsuit could cost a lot more than the price of the item.
+In doing so, you waive any right to a jury trial.
+That makes filing a lawsuit in most cases impractical at best, as a lawsuit could cost a lot more than the price of the item.

 If you have a dispute with a third-party seller, you can sue it for breach of contract if you do not receive your item or receive an item that is significantly different from what is depicted (abbreviated “SNAD").

-The biggest problem is finding them and, if you can find them, bringing your claim in a court with power over them.
+The biggest problem is finding them and, if you can, bringing your claim in a court with power over them.
 The only place you may be able to sue is in the seller's home state.
-That may be inconvenient or prohibitively expensive.
+That may be inconvenient or too expensive.
 Make sure you check with a contract attorney if you are planning on taking action against a third-party seller.